thomas-xza/COMP15212_operating_systems/caching/instructions.md

 The exercise involves implementation of a cache that stores the results of memory lookups, with the aim of reducing the number of lookups that are needed during a sequence of memory accesses.

-The exercise is *summative* and contributes towards your unit mark.
-The work should be your own individual work.
-Do **not** share solutions or submit code copied from the web.
-We will run comparison software on submitted code.

 A memory lookup takes a location, here modelled as an integer, and returns some data, here modelled as a string of hex digits.